VincentGranville/xLLM/README.md

   <li><b>Auto-tagging</b>, auto-indexing, taxonomy augmentation to enhance the contextual framework.</li>
   <li><b>Variable length embeddings</b> with alternatives to cosine simularity and dot product to measure correlation between keywords, multitokens, or documents, well suited for sparse correlation tables.</li>
 </ol>

+<h2>xLLM Deep Neural Network and Better Alternatives</h2>

+This new material is not in the old repository.
+It features our proprietary DNN based on explainable AI, and an alternative with 100% exact predictions on the training set and 96% correct prediction on the validation set.
+It benefits from benign overfitting (a nice feature present in most DNNs).
+We use multitokens: for instance 'machine learning conference' is stored as a single multitoken as well as sub-multitokens, instead as 10 tokens in standard systems.
+The number of multitokens is 10,000 times smaller than in generic models, or specialized models with a generic core.